quadram-institute-bioscience/biomcmc-lib/README.md

   2. If the same topology is observed, then some programs (e.g. MrBayes, guenomu) just output the distinct topologies, with their equivalent *frequencies* as nexus comments.
 The trees are ordered, with the most frequent trees at the top.
      The individual branch length information is lost, however, as just the mean values are reported.
-Unless explicitly flagged by the calling program, our nexus tree reading functions will also store only mean branch lengths for equal topologies.
+Unless explicitly flagged by the calling program, our nexus tree reading functions will store only mean branch lengths for equal topologies.
   3. Since nexus files may represent MCMC samples, you can do "thinning", i.e. you may subsample by skipping consecutive trees, and also by skipping the first ones (from the "burnin" period).
 This leads to faster reading of nexus files